umd-mith/sg-data/data/intro/README.md

 The shell script relies on `pandoc` to provide the Markdown to HTML conversion.

 **rtf2html.pl** is a Perl script.
 It requires RTF::HTMLConverter.
 In fact, the csript is from the examples/ directory in the RTF::HTMLConverter distribution.

+## Pandoc

+To produce the clean HTML from the clean Markdown, we run the following pandoc command:

+    pandoc --from=markdown --to=html5 --ascii --smart --toc -s -o introduction.html introduction.md